 Mary Ann Shadd Cary was born Mary Ann Shadd on October 9, 1823, in Wilmington, Delaware.
-The eldest of 13 children, Shadd Cary was born into a free African-American family.
-Her father worked for the abolitionist newspaper called the Liberator run by famed abolitionist William Lloyd Garrison and provided help to escaped slaves as a member of the Underground Railroad.
+The eldest of 13 children, Shadd Cary was born into a free African American family.
+Her father worked for the abolitionist newspaper called the Liberator run by famed abolitionist William Lloyd Garrison and provided help to escaped enslaved people as a member of the Underground Railroad.
 Shadd Cary would grow up to follow in her father's footsteps.
-Along with her abolitionist activities, she became the first female African-American newspaper editor in North America.
+Along with her abolitionist activities, she became the first female African American newspaper editor in North America.

 Shadd Cary was educated at a Quaker school in Pennsylvania, and she later started her own school for African Americans.
 After the passage of the Fugitive Slave Law, she went to Canada with one of her brothers.
 Not long after, the entire Shadd family moved there.
 In 1852, Shadd Cary wrote a report encouraging other African Americans to make the trek north to Canada.

 It was in Canada that Shadd Cary started a newspaper called The Provincial Freemen, a weekly publication for African Americans, especially escaped enslaved people.
 She wrote many of the articles herself, and often returned to the United States to gather information for the paper.